jmontleon/pixelbook-fedora/README.md

 1. After rebooting screen orientation should work.

 ## Touchpad
-I like Tapping to click and no tapping to drag.
-While tap to click can be enabled in the Xfce touchpad settings I was unable to disable tap to drag.
-To disable it I created an xorg.conf file as root and rebooted.
-With Gnome you can do both from the control center, I believe.
+If you enable Tap to Click in Gnome or Xfce it will also enable Tap to Drag.
+To disable Tap to Drag you can do one of the following.

+### Gnome:
+1. `gsettings set org.gnome.desktop.peripherals.touchpad tap-and-drag false`

+### Xfce
-1. If you want the same tweak run `sudo dnf -y install pixelbook-touchpad-tweak`
+1. `sudo dnf -y install pixelbook-touchpad-tweak`

 ## Touchscreen
 1. `sudo dnf -y install pixebolbook-scripts`, if you haven't already.